Metal vs. Plastic Belts

 Advantage: Metal

-The most open metal belts have better vertical air flow than the most open plastic belts, but most airflow patterns used today are horizontal, so review your application to see if this will have any effect one way or the other.
+Most open metal belts have better vertical airflow than most open plastic belts, but most airflow patterns used today are horizontal, so review your application to see if this will affect it in any way.

 Thermal Conductivity: